lewhunt/mixmotion/README.md

 [:star: Smash us a Github star](https://github.com/lewhunt/mixmotion) to show your appreciation if you like the app or component :pray:

-[:link: Share your favourite sets](https://lewhunt.github.io/mixmotion/) via the app or in the list below to support the creators :raised_hands:
+[:link: Share your favourite sets](https://lewhunt.github.io/mixmotion/) from the app's share link to support the creators :raised_hands:

 ## Featured users and sets